Eth007/CTF-Writeups/UIUCTF 2021/Chaplins_PR_Nightmare_7/README.md

-# Chaplin's PR Nightmare 7 - 50 pts, 127 solves
+# Chaplin's PR Nightmare 7 - 50 pts, 165solves
 >Chaplin left some code up on GitHub which may be the actual PR nightmare I hope not though...
 Leaked code is bad.
 Find it!!!

 >The inner content of this flag begins with **"th"**